bazilinskyy/gtav-sim/README.md

 # Cycling simulator based on GTA V

 ## Usage of the simualator
 The simulator is open-source and free to use.
 It is based on the commercially-sold videogame.
 So, having a licensed copy of the game is a requirement.
 The simulator is aimed for, but not limited to, academic research.
-We welcome forking of this repository, pull requests, and any contributions in the spirit of open science and open-source code :heart_eyes::smile: For enquiries about collaboration, you may contact p.bazilinskyy@tudelft.nl.
+We welcome forking of this repository, pull requests, and any contributions in the spirit of open science and open-source code :heart_eyes::smile: For enquiries about collaboration, you may contact pavlo.bazilinskyy@gmail.com.

 ### Citation
 If you use the simulator for academic work please cite the following paper.